It’s hard to escape chicken-based dog food as it seems to be the most popular protein source in many brands today.

 7. Nature’s Recipe Adult Dry Dog Food

-For your dogs’ health, this food has added vitamins, minerals, and nutrients for healthy digestion and optimal muscle strength.
-Unfortunately, some of the calories are coming from poultry fat, which is listed as one of the ingredients.
-Though it’s lamb based, the inclusion of poultry fat means the Nature’s Recipe dog food may not be a good choice for dogs with allergies or sensitivities to chicken, which is one of the major flaws that kept this food from reaching a higher position on our list of best dog foods without chicken.
+For your dog’s health, this food has added vitamins, minerals, and nutrients for healthy digestion and optimal muscle strength.
+Unfortunately, some of the calories come from poultry fat, which is listed as one of the ingredients.
+Though it’s lamb based, the inclusion of poultry fat means the Nature’s Recipe dog food may not be a good choice for dogs with allergies or sensitivities to chicken, which is one of the major flaws that kept this food from reaching a higher position in our list of best dog foods without chicken.

 8. ACANA Grain-Free Dry Dog Food